dtroupe18/CustomActivityIndicator/README.md

 CustomActivityIndicator.sharedInstance.hideActivityIndicator(uiView: self.view)
 ```

-If ```swift showActivityIndicator``` and ```swifthideActivityIndicator``` are called in rapid succession this activity indicator might not be removed from the current view.
+If showActivityIndicator and swifthideActivityIndicator are called in rapid succession this activity indicator might not be removed from the current view.
 You can fix this by providing a slight delay for instances where this might apply (a task that could immediately fail for example).

 ```swift

 DispatchQueue.main.asyncAfter(deadline: .now() + 0.1) {
     CustomActivityIndicator.sharedInstance.hideActivityIndicator(uiView: self.view)
 }

 ```

 **Sample Image**